Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 Two editors can be equally skilled and still be wrong for the same project.
 Documentary editing is collaborative in a way that commercial editing is not.
 You will be in a small room, or on a shared Frame.io session, making hundreds of micro-decisions together.
 The fit matters.

 How they talk about your project in the first conversation.
-Do they ask questions about the subject, the characters, the stakes?
-Or do they jump straight into logistics and deliverables?
+Do they ask questions about the subject and the stakes, or do they jump straight into logistics and deliverables?
 Editors who engage with the material at the concept stage will engage with it at the cut stage.

 How they talk about past directors and producers.
 Vague positivity is a warning sign.
 So is bitterness.
-Editors who describe past collaborations with specificity, including honest reflections on what worked and what did not, are usually the ones who can have real conversations during a project.
+Editors who describe past collaborations with specificity, including honest reflections on what did not work, are usually the ones capable of real conversations during a project.

 The role of the editor in your process

-Some directors want the editor as a creative partner, expected to bring narrative instinct, propose structure, and sometimes act almost as a co-writer in finding the story.
+Some directors want the editor as a creative partner, expected to bring narrative instinct and propose structure, sometimes acting almost as a co-writer in finding the story.
 Other directors have a clear vision and want the editor to execute it faithfully, with less creative latitude.
-Both are legitimate models.
-The problem is when the two parties disagree about which model they are in.
+The trouble starts when the two parties disagree about which model they are in.

 Before the first day of editing, have an explicit conversation about how you want to work together.
 Are decisions yours to make, with the editor advising?
 Are they collaborative, with both voices weighted equally?
 Does the editor have room to propose structures you have not considered, or are they working to a defined script?

-The conversation itself reveals a lot.
+The conversation reveals a lot.
 An editor who pushes for real creative involvement, and who seems most excited by projects with room for interpretation, is a different hire from one who prefers clearly defined briefs.
-Neither is better.
-But one will be right for your project and the other will be wrong.

 Practical considerations

 Remote collaboration tools.
-Frame.io has become standard for most documentary work, but some editors prefer alternatives.
+Frame.io has become standard for most documentary work.
 Confirm the review workflow before starting.
-A productive project usually combines Frame.io for async notes with occasional live sessions, either in person or on Zoom, for bigger structural conversations that work better as brainstorming.
+A productive project usually combines Frame.io for async notes with occasional live sessions, in person or on Zoom, for the bigger structural conversations that work better as brainstorming.

 Rate structure.
 Canadian documentary editors typically charge either a day rate (often between $600 and $900 CAD for experienced freelancers, per One Market Media benchmarks) or a flat project rate negotiated against estimated duration.
 Flat rates are safer for producers with tight budgets.
 Day rates are fairer when scope is genuinely uncertain.